Start9Labs/documentation/site/source/user-manual/flashing/index.rst

 Flashing
 ========

-Here you will find our flashing guides for ARM (Raspberry Pi) and x86 (most desktops, laptops, mini PCs, servers, etc) architectures.
+Here you will find our flashing guides for Raspberry Pi and x86 (most desktops, laptops, mini PCs, servers, etc) architectures.
 Librem Mini owners can use the firmware flashing guide to get embassyOS-specific firmware.

 .. raw:: html